 Ted will try to eat literally anything from the floor.
 Be prepared to chase your dog round the garden because they’re chewing on a slug, a worm, a rock, or a pair of your dirty knickers – yes, I’ve done all four.

 Grass is generally fine – it means your dog wants a bit more fibre in their diet.
 My Nan had a little panic when she caught Ted munching on a clod of grass.
-Big no nos that you’ll likely find on the floor are slugs, chocolate, grapes.
-But don’t panic too much, dogs are quite resilient, and they will throw up anything they have eaten that they shouldn’t have.
+Big no nos that you’ll likely find on the floor are slugs, chocolate, and grapes.
+But don’t panic too much, dogs are quite resilient.
+They will throw up anything they have eaten that they shouldn’t have.

 They might not pee on walks